 Currently, Oregon.gov states that 8,000 children are in foster care, and of those about 200 are available for Oregon adoption.
 At nwae.org, parents can find a photolisting of children currently available for adoption along with their profiles.
 Additionally, Adoption.com has a photolisting pageof children who are ready for adoption.

 Both parents need to be at least 21 years old to be eligible.
-One person or one person from a couple must have resided in Oregon have lived in the state for a minimum of six months or, according to Adoptive Families, the consenting birth mother must be a resident of the state.
 However, note that the Interstate Compact for the Placement of Children (ICPC) is a great resource for people from out-of-state interested in adopting Oregon children.
 As for convicted felons, depending on the crime, they may be eligible as well.